Digital brand identity: why you need to get it right

 Consistent application of brand online is where a lot of organisations fall down.
 Having a clearly defined digital brand identity spanning your logo, typography, colour palette, imagery and other elements ensures that you’ll always have consistency wherever your brand is represented.
 This consistency builds trust and loyalty with your customers – as they’ll be able to instantly recognise that a piece of digital content or communication is from you.
 It’s also about creating an identity for your digital experience that’s a natural and cohesive extension of your overall visual style.

 Beyond that, having a carefully considered digital brand identity in place will help you to ensure you have a consistent look and feel and behaviour across all digital products and platforms.
-To establish this consistency, digital studios will work with a design system, usually as extension of or to run in tandem with your brand guidelines.
+To establish this consistency, digital studios will work with a design system, usually as an extension of or to run in tandem with your brand guidelines.
 A digital design system is a collection of reusable components, guidelines and tools that gives you everything you need to create consistent experiences across your platforms.
 This includes all of the visual elements we’ve already discussed, as well as other assets such as iconography, design patterns, and accessibility.
 Designs systems enable scalability, efficiency and improved collaboration for your internal teams when it comes to creating digital assets for your brand.

 In the digital space, you’re not just up against who you consider to be your direct competitors.
 You’re up against millions, billions even, of other brands competing for a user’s attention.
 It’s vital that you consider how to stand out visually amongst these competitors.
 You can’t afford to blend in with the crowd – breaking through the noise with a digital visual identity that’s both striking and expertly applied is how you stand out.